-Whether you want a small or large toaster oven, here are the Best Toaster Ovens Under $100.
+Whether you want a small or large toaster oven to fit under the counter, here are the Best Toaster Ovens Under $100.
 What I love about many of these is that they do more than toast or bake.
 Several also have air frying, dehydrating, and pizza-baking functions.
 A great way to have one appliance do so many things.
 That is ideal for any home, dorm room, office, or RV.

 Here are a few top-quality models and equipment that I recommend for this recipe and so many other tasty things you can make in a toaster oven.
 I own the Breville model and absolutely love it - toast, bake, air fry, pizza making, broil, & more!

 The Short Order Cook is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 If you click on a link and make a purchase, I may earn a small commission on the sale at no additional cost to you.
 This helps with the costs of running the blog.
 Thank you!